 The Cooling Time Is The Biggest Catch

-This is the main downside and it affects how you use the machine.
+This is the main downside, and it shapes how you use the machine day to day.

-This isn’t something you turn on and immediately get coffee from.
-I turn it on first thing in the morning, do other things, then come back.
+This is not a machine you turn on and immediately get coffee from.
+My routine became: flip it on first thing, go do something else, come back.
 Once the water is cold, the actual brewing is fast.
-But that initial wait is part of the deal.
+But that initial wait is part of the deal and there’s no getting around it.

-If you want instant coffee the second you wake up, this will probably drive you crazy.
+If you want coffee the second your eyes open, this will probably drive you crazy.

 The Capsules Cost More Than Standard Pods